Edvin Kurtulus

-Edvin Kurtulus (Edvin Kurtulush, Edvin Kurtuluş; born 5 March 2000) is a Swedish professional footballer who plays as a centre-back or right-back for Ludogorets Razgrad and the Sweden national team.
+Edvin Kurtulus (Edvin Kurtulush, Edvin Kurtuluş; born 5 March 2000) is a Swedish professional footballer who plays as a centre-back or right-back for Ludogorets Razgrad.

 Club career

 Halmstads BK

 At the age of five, Kurtulus started to play football with local club Halmstads BK.
 In 2018 and 2019, as a youth player, he went on trial with both Fenerbahçe in Turkey and Copenhagen in Denmark.

 On 20 December 2018, Kurtulus signed his first professional contract with Halmstad.
 On 5 May 2019, he made his debut in Superettan, Sweden's second tier, in a 0–1 loss to Östers IF.
 After impressing manager Magnus Haglund, Kurtulus ended the season making 11 league appearances, of which he started ten, mostly as a right-back.

 In 2020, Kurtulus continued as a starter for Halmstad when the club won Superettan and secured a promotion to Allsvenskan.
 He made 18 league appearances in total, mostly playing as a centre-back, before his season was cut short in September when he was diagnosed with pericarditis.

 In 2021, Kurtulus was a key player for Halmstad in Allsvenskan, playing 29 league games.
 The club eventually suffered from a relegation after losing to Helsingborgs IF with 1–3 on aggregate in the relegation play-offs.